fluencelabs/nox/cli/README.md

 ## Fluence CLI

-**Fluence CLI** is an automation tool for tasks of app management (deployment and deletion), computation resource sharing (node registration), and monitoring Fluence network state (status).
+Fluence CLI is an automation tool for tasks of app management (deployment and deletion), computation resource sharing (node registration), and monitoring Fluence network state (status).
+See usage for more info.

 ## Requirements

-CLI assumes a running Ethereum & Swarm on `http://localhost:8545/` and `http://localhost:8500/` respectively.
+CLI assumes running Ethereum and Swarm on `http://localhost:8545/` and `http://localhost:8500/` respectively.
 Use `--eth_url` and `--swarm_url` to specify actual addresses as you need.

 Please note, that your Ethereum account should have sufficient funds for issuing transactions to smart-contract.
 It's only for transaction fees, Fluence itself doesn't currently charge miners or developers.
 That could change in the future, for example when miners' deposits are implemented.